EXP-code/EXP-container/README.md

 ## TL;DR Docker quick start

-If your main interest is running the Docker container, grab and run the [expbox](/Docker/expbox) script.
-Make the script executable and put it in your path as usual.
-The script will download the latest EXP docker image, build a docker container, and run Jupyter or start an interactive shell.
+If your main interest is running the Docker container, download the [expbox](/Docker/expbox) script, make the script executable, and put it in your path as usual.
+The script will retrieve the latest EXP docker image, build a docker container, and run Jupyter or start an interactive shell.
 Please take a quick look at our [Docker README](/Docker/README.md) for more details.